 This is really more a collection of highlight clips than a film proper, which makes it best suited, perhaps, for the big screen tv at the local gin joint.
 But pay attention and you'll find a few sequences that are inspired.

 I liked the big-air Pyramid Gap segment, in which Utah fanatics take advantage of a natural terrain feature to create a massive gap.

 Engleberg, Switzerland offers phenominal terrain and snow, inspiring skiing, and the best camerawork of the film (which otherwise tends toward static shots through long lenses).
-Also inspiring is the skiing of Jeremy Nobis, a former US Ski Team racer who's found his calling as a freeskier.
+Also impressive is the skiing of Jeremy Nobis, a former US Ski Team racer who's found his calling as a freeskier.

-Nobis demonstrates the pinacle of a new descent tactic: essentially allowing his speed to build up past the point of no return, such that he's ultimately forced to straight-shoot everything, even near-vertical couloirs, to avoid self-destruction.
+Nobis demonstrates a kind of mastery of a new ski descent tactic: essentially allowing his speed to build up past the point of no return, such that he's ultimately forced to straight-shoot everything, even near-vertical couloirs, to avoid self-destruction.

 Speaking of mountaineering, if you haven't realized it by now, this is not a mountaineer's film.
-The skiers and snowboarders in Tangerine Dream reach their summits via helicopter, occasionally scampering along knife-edge aretes like in-bounds skiers gone horribly off course.
-Someone, as they say, is going to get hurt doing this.
-You certainly shouldn't try this at home.
+The skiers and snowboarders in ‘Tangerine Dream’ reach their summits via helicopter, occasionally scampering along knife-edge aretes like in-bounds skiers gone horribly off course.
+Someone, as they say, could get hurt doing this.
+You certainly shouldn't it at home.

 That goes doubly for the film's finale sequence.
-I won't spoil it by revealing details, but I will confess I keep watching it over and over.
+I won't spoil it by revealing details, but I will confess I kept watching it over and over.
 And that final shot, when the TGR logo proudly flashes on the screen, is simply breathtaking.
 It's a different world, to be sure, but these guys love what they're doing.
 And it shows.